TheWalruzz/muos-react-theme-toolkit/README.md

 First part of the function is the translation key that can be found in localization JSONs (more information below).
 The second part is the default value in English.

 All locales are placed in `src/locales` as JSON files.
-If you want to add a new locale, you'll need to add the JSON file to `locales` folder.
+If you want to add a new locale, you'll need to add the JSON file there.

 If you want to add new translation keys to JSONs based on the defaults, you can run `npm run i18n:extract` script that will extract all the new keys and place them in localization files.